rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 <br>

-## 🧠 Learning goal 🧠
+## 🧠 Learning Goal 🧠

 - **Solving the addressed problem with CrewAI:** We'll demonstrate how the CrewAI framework can drastically reduce the time required for podcast preparation by leveraging a multi-agent AI system.
-By employing [CrewAI Flows](https://docs.crewai.com/concepts/flows), we cut down the preparation time from 4 hours to just 1 minute, achieving a 99% reduction in time spent, all for approximately $0.12!
+By employing [CrewAI Flows](https://docs.crewai.com/concepts/flows), we cut down the preparation time from 4 hours to just 1 minute, achieving a 99% reduction in time spent, all for approximately $0.13 in total!

 > [!NOTE]
-> The cost depends on the flow run, but it typically ranges between $0.11 and $0.13 when using [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM.
-Even if it reaches $0.15, consider the value of your time.
-Would you trade $0.15 for 4 hours of manual work?
->
-> I tested using a cheaper, less capable LLM, but errors can occur since these models work less effectively with CrewAI ([source](https://github.com/crewAIInc/crewAI/issues/103#issuecomment-1902667402)).
-Even if no errors happen, the final report tends to be of much lower quality.
-For this reason, I suggest using one of the top LLMs, like [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet), to ensure both reliability and high-quality output.
+> This $0.13 covers all expenses, including both the Anthropic LLM and Exa tool.
+For more details about the cost, refer to the [Behind the Scenes](https://github.com/rokbenko/ai-playground/tree/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper#-behind-the-sceenes-) section.

 <br>

-## 🚀 Installation 🚀
+## 🚀 Getting Started 🚀

 > [!NOTE]
 > The instructions are specific to Windows.
 For macOS or Linux, please use the corresponding commands for your operating system.